JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setTaskWorkerRole`

-Assigning worker role Can only be set if there is no one currently assigned to be a worker Manager of the task and user we want to assign role to both need to agree
+Assigning worker role.
+Can only be set if there is no one currently assigned to be a worker.
+Manager of the task and user we want to assign role to both need to agree.

-*Note: This function can only be called through `executeTaskRoleAssignment`*
+*Note: This function can only be called through `executeTaskRoleAssignment`.*

 **Parameters**